 As celebrity chefs go I have a great deal of respect for Ricardo.
 I remember the first time I saw him on Canada’s Food Network, casually strolling through an orchard talking about savoury cooking with apples and apple cider and fall flavour combinations, with his big smile and adorable French Canadian accent.
 He’s even inspired a recipe or two on Food Gypsy, like the Asian Pear Gingerbread Cake, which is one of my mid-winter favorites.

 Since moving to Quebec about four years ago I’ve become a fan of Ricardo, the magazine.
 Solid recipes, gorgeous food styling and tablescape ideas, Richardo still inspires.
 Now available just across the river in Ontario (and in the rest of Canada) in English, I still pick up my copy in French to help me continue on the path of improving my language skills.
 (I’m determined to be bilingual, no matter how much it tests my Anglo tongue.)
 What better place to learn than in the kitchen.
-(Except for the Best Cookie edition, that is in English because… cookies… hel-lo!)
+(Except for the Best Cookie edition, that I bought in English because… cookies… hel-lo!)

 Fortuantly, ricardocusine.com is in both offical laugauges and publishes amazing new content regualry.
 The site must have a hundred chicken recipes, and I’m always on the lookout for sensational new chicken ideas, but the Foie Gras Chicken recipe caught my eye.
 It’s not an overly complicated technique, a bit of blending and some minor butchey but nothing a confident home cook can’t tackle with a sharp knife and a stiff drink.

 Recipe Notes: Like any recipe, I always read it through first to see if it fits my family’s taste and budget.
-Ricardo’s version called for a potion of torchon au foie gras and duck fat blended smooth in a robot coupe and then (carefully) rubbed under the skin of the bird before chilling for two hours and roasting.
+Ricardo’s version of Foie Gras Roasted Chicken called for a potion of torchon au foie gras and duck fat blended smooth in a robot coupe and then (carefully) rubbed under the skin of the bird before chilling for two hours and roasting.
 I considered that I could do exactly that, or I could use a piece of raw foie gras and blend it with the duck fat (and a dash of brandy) for a similar effect and flavour.
 But essentially, what you’re making once that foie gras hits the food processor is paté, so if you want to take a more economical route, you could use a foie gras paté, which is the direction I decided to take.

 Foie Gras Cost Analysis: 120 grams of torchon au foie gras, about $15 CAD, the same amount of raw foie gras will run you about $12 CAD or you can pick up foie gras paté for about $5 CAD.
 The biggest difference if the fat, you’ll have better tasting yellow, sweet fat from either the torchon or the raw foie gras liver.